salshyn/PageFossil/README.md

 ## Installation

-### Most users
+### Users

-To install PageFossil just visit its home in the [Chrome Web Store](https://chrome.google.com/webstore/detail/pagefossil/ilggmabmhaojeblhmhnkccpcbmjkbjbp) and click.
+PageFossil is best installed directly from [Chrome's Web Store](https://chrome.google.com/webstore/detail/pagefossil/ilggmabmhaojeblhmhnkccpcbmjkbjbp).

 ### Developers

-If you are developing with PageFossil you can build it from source using one of these methods:
+If you are developing with PageFossil, here are a couple to commands to help build it from source:

 #### Production builds